HR 180 - Employee Benefits Policy

 More than 72 | .0808 hours | 21 |

-- Full-time faculty with a contract of fewer than 12 months are not eligible for vacation leave.
-In lieu of vacation leave, faculty are provided personal days as defined in HR 340 – Full-time Faculty Compensation Policy.
+- Full-time faculty with a contract of less than 12 months are not eligible for vacation leave.
+In lieu of vacation leave, faculty are provided personal days as defined in HR 340 – Full-Time Faculty Compensation Policy.
 Personal days do not accrue from year to year and are lost if not used by the end of the fiscal year.
-Personal days for reasons of personal convenience may be granted to faculty members upon approval of their Department Chair.
+Personal days for reasons of personal convenience may be granted to a faculty members upon approval of their Department Chair.
 Faculty members must notify their supervisor at least two weeks in advance of the proposed days away, and arrangements must be made for the coverage of the classes the faculty member will miss and other responsibilities.

 - Faculty with a 12-month contract accrue vacation leave at the rate of eight (8) hours per pay period.